woshifrank/MemeGenerator/README.rst

 username:yijiefrank, password: woshifrank.
 However, since I did not adopt class-view during my development, the 'Photos' in MEMEMAKER section is still unapplicable.

+8. Current font adopts is Arial.
+The Arial.ttf file in the static folder are added as the current font source for texts in meme.
+This solves the conflicts during which MacOS and Windows use different naming conventions for their font files.
+For Future development font selection can be added for users.